GabsGear/cplxnumbers/README.md

 First #include "Complex.h" in your header and use namespace complexnumbers;

-**All calculus are made in rectangular form, if you have a number in polar form first use convertToRect method, eval the result and use convertToPolar method to get a polat result.**
+**All calculus are made in rectangular form, if you have a number in polar form first use convertToRect method, eval the result and use convertToPolar method to get a polar result.**

 For a complex number in rectangular form declaration uses: